-When creating a table, if you specify a tablespace for the LOB index for a non-partitioned table, then your specification of the tablespace will be ignored and the LOB index will be co-located with the LOB data.
+When creating a table, if you specify a tablespace for the LOB index for a non-partitioned table, then your specification of the tablespace is ignored and the LOB index is co-located with the LOB data.
 Partitioned LOBs do not include the LOB index syntax.

-Specifying a separate tablespace for the LOB storage segments will allow for a decrease in contention on the tablespace of the table.
+Specifying a separate tablespace for the LOB storage segments enables a decrease in contention on the tablespace of the table.